 Imagine a sealed container filled with gas molecules constantly zipping around, colliding with each other and the walls of the container.
-The force exerted by these collisions over a specific area is what we perceive as pressure.
+Plus, the force exerted by these collisions over a specific area is what we perceive as pressure.
 Now, if we decrease the volume of the container, those same gas molecules are now confined to a smaller space.
 They collide with the walls more frequently, thus increasing the pressure.
 Conversely, if we increase the volume, the molecules have more room to move, resulting in fewer collisions and lower pressure.
 This inverse relationship between pressure and volume is at the heart of many natural and man-made phenomena.
 Let's delve deeper into the science and applications of this essential concept.

 Main Subheading